varshap22/setup-and-configure-a-cloud-environment-GCP-/README.md

 # setup-and-configure-a-cloud-environment-GCP

-Please follow all the steps which i have written on code.
+Please follow all the steps which i written on challenge lab file.